Rimhak Ree: Career

-After the surrender of Japan in 1945 and the end of Japanese rule in Korea, Ree returned to his home country and in 1947 took up a teaching position in the mathematics department at Seoul National University as an assistant professor.
+After the surrender of Japan in 1945 and the end of Japanese rule in Korea, Ree returned to his hometown of Hamhung and briefly took up a professorship at the invitation of the newly established Kim Il-sung University, but soon escaped to South Korea and was appointed as an assistant professor in the Department of Mathematics at Seoul National University in early 1947.
 Later that year, in Namdaemun Market, Ree found an issue of the Bulletin of the American Mathematical Society, which proposedly was left by an American soldier.
 On the Bulletin was the paper 'Note on power series', in which Max Zorn solved a problem about the convergence of certain power series with complex coefficients.
 In the paper, Zorn posed a question of whether the same result held for power series with real coefficients.
 Ree solved the problem and sent the solution to Max Zorn.
 When Zorn received Ree's solution, it was sent to the Bulletin of the American Mathematical Society to be published in 1949 with the title 'On a problem of Max Zorn' and become the first mathematical paper published by a Korean in an international journal.

+At the beginning of the Korean War, he failed to evacuate and remained in North Korean-occupied Seoul, living in hiding to avoid conscription by the Korean People's Army.
+He fled south to Busan in 1951, after the Third Battle of Seoul took place.

-During the Korean War, he fled south to Busan, and in 1953 he was awarded a Canadian scholarship to allow him to study for a Ph.D. degree at the University of British Columbia in Vancouver, Canada.
+In 1953 he was awarded a Canadian scholarship to allow him to study for a Ph.D. degree at the University of British Columbia in Vancouver, Canada.
 He completed his dissertation on Witt algebras in 1955.
 His thesis advisor was Stephen Arthur Jennings.
 Following the award of his doctorate, Ree was appointed as a lecturer at Montana State University, despite facing several problems regarding his labour permission and nationality.

 In mid-1955, Ree received a grant from the National Research Council of Canada and he worked with Jennings on Lie algebras.
 In 1958, he published a solution to a problem of Paul Erdős regarding a certain class of irrational numbers.
 Ree's two most renowned papers were written from 1960 to 1961, in which he suggested a Lie type group over a finite field now named after him.
 In 1962 after being promoted to an assistant professor in mathematics at University of British Columbia, he was granted an academic year which he spent in Yale.
 He was elected a member of Royal Society of Canada in 1964.

 Personal life

-Family

 Ree had two daughters Erran and Hiran from his first marriage.
 He later married Rhoda Mah, a doctor and the daughter of John Ming Mah, who owned Northwest Food Products, a manufacturers of noodles.
 She would go on to work as staff physician for Canadian Pacific Airlines.
 Rimhak and Rhoda's first son Ronald was followed by another son Robert in December 1971.
 They also had a third son Richard.

-Ree died on January 9, 2005, in Vancouver, Canada.